Yorkshire Building Society bereavement: 0345 166 9229, open Saturdays too

 Yorkshire Building Society is the UK’s third-largest building society, with around three million members and branches across the UK.
-When a member dies, their accounts need to be registered with YBS’s bereavement team – sole accounts are frozen to protect the estate, and joint accounts move into the surviving holder’s name.
-This guide explains how to do that step by step: the phone number to call, what documents you’ll need, what happens to different account types, when probate is required, and what to expect in terms of timing.
+When a member dies, their accounts need to be registered with YBS’s dedicated bereavement team.
+Sole accounts are frozen immediately to protect the estate; joint accounts move into the surviving holder’s name.
+This guide covers how to notify YBS, what documents you’ll need, the £50,000 probate threshold, what happens to ISAs and mortgages, how to claim the inherited ISA allowance (APS), and the Scotland-specific Confirmation process.

 Quick reference: